UCL-CCS/FabSCEMa/docs/source/execution.rst

 Run Ensemble Examples
 =====================

-Convection2D_ensemble
+SCEMa_ensemble_example1
 ------------------------
-These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured Nektar++ (https://www.nektar.info/) on the target machine.
+This example will assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.

 To run type:

     .. code-block:: console

-		fabsim localhost Convection2D_ensemble_local:Convection2D_ensemble_example
+		fabsim localhost SCEMa_ensemble:SCEMa_ensemble_example1

-FabNEPTUNE looks for a directory called ``Convection2D_ensemble_example`` in ``config_files``.
-It then looks for a sweep directory (by default called ``SWEEP``) that contains a number of input files to iterate through.
-All the files in ``Convection2D_ensemble_example`` directory and one of the sweep directory files will be copied to the host in separate directories (one for each sweep file) and executed in the normal way.
-This example runs 3 simulations with different input files, which vary the simulation timestep, using the same topology file.
+This example runs 3 simulations with different input files, which vary the simulation temperature, using the same topology file.

-Convection3D_ensemble
+SCEMa_ensemble_example2
 ------------------------

-These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured Nektar++ (https://www.nektar.info/) on the target machine.
+This example will assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.

 To run type:

     .. code-block:: console

-		fabsim <remote machine name>  Convection3D_ensemble_remote:Convection3D_ensemble_example
+		fabsim localhost  SCEMa_ensemble:SCEMa_ensemble_example2

-FabNEPTUNE looks for a directory called ``Convection3D_ensemble_example`` in ``config_files``.
-It then looks for a sweep directory (by default called ``SWEEP``) that contains a number of input files to iterate through.
-All the files in ``Convection3D_ensemble_example`` directory and one of the sweep directory files will be copied to the host in separate directories (one for each sweep file) and executed in the normal way.
-This example runs 3 simulations with different input files, which vary the simulation timestep, using the same topology file.
+This example runs 6 simulations with different input files, which vary the simulation timestep, using the same topology file.

-EasyVVUQ+FabNEPTUNE
+EasyVVUQ+FabSCEMa
 ===================

-These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured Nektar++ (https://www.nektar.info/) on the target machine.
+These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.

 ..
 Note:: All the easyvvuq campaign runs and  execution, and the results analyse will be done on target machine which can be your localhost or remote HPC machine.

-The input files needed for this example are found in ``plugins/FabNEPTUNE/config_files/convection_2d_easyvvuq_InRuAn*_QCGPJ``.
+The input files needed for this example are found in ``plugins/FabSCEMa/config_files/fabSCEMa_easyvvuq_InRuAn*_QCGPJ``.
 This directory contains the following files that can be modified for your own purpose:

-* ``convection_2d_remote.template``: is the convection2d input script in ``convection_2d_easyvvuq_InRuAn*_QCGPJ`` subfolder, EasyVVUQ will substitute certain variables in this file to create the ensemble.
+* ``SCEMa_remote.template``: is the convection2d input script in ``fabSCEMa_easyvvuq_InRuAn*_QCGPJ`` subfolder, EasyVVUQ will substitute certain variables in this file to create the ensemble.

-* ``campaign_params_remote.yml``: is the configuration file, in ``convection_2d_easyvvuq_InRuAn*_QCGPJ`` subfolder, for EasyVVUQ sampler.
+* ``campaign_params_remote.yml``: is the configuration file, in ``fabSCEMa_easyvvuq_InRuAn*_QCGPJ`` subfolder, for EasyVVUQ sampler.
 If you need different sampler, parameter to be varied, or polynomial order, you can set them in this file.

 Execution
 ---------